Michael Heath-Caldwell M.Arch

 The Suez Canal (Cairo Nov.23)

-The Egyptian saturnalia are over; the Suez Canal is opened; the fetes have terminated; emperors, empresses, and princes are hurrying off to their respective dominions, or bend on fresh "impression de voyage:" the invitees, in thousands, are fleeing the country as if it had the plague; and before the end of the week Cairo will have resumed its normal indolent aspect, Alexandria will enjoy its accustomed repose on the shores of the Mediterranean, Ismailia will revert to its hitherto sterility and desolation, and Suez iwll be at peace.
+The Egyptian saturnalia are over; the Suez Canal is opened; the fetes have terminated; emperors, empresses, and princes are hurrying off to their respective dominions, or bend on fresh "impression de voyage:" the invitees, in thousands, are fleeing the country as if it had the plague; and before the end of the week Cairo will have resumed its normal indolent aspect, Alexandria will enjoy its accustomed repose on the shores of the Mediterranean, Ismailia will revert to its hitherto sterility and desolation, and Suez will be at peace.

 All who have participated in the turmoil, confusion, and chequered fortunes of the last 10 days will hail a season of rest with pleasure.

-The Viceroy's guests will depart with a deep sense of his highness's princely liberality, but with a feeling of thankfulness that such invitations are so rare; kings and kaisers will welcome the privacy of their own palaces; the Egyptian State officials will breathe freely once more when all the troublesome foreigners have disappeared, and possible bow strings no longer menace their necks; railway employees will slumber undisturbed by visions of countless special trains and desparate crowds of exacting barbarian; and last, though not least, the Khedive himself will be intensely gratified to find that, on the whole, everything has turned out so well, and that he is now at liberty to repose after a round of anxious dissipation which would have tried the temper of any man, but which to an Oriental prince must have been especially irksome.
+The Viceroy's guests will depart with a deep sense of his highness's princely liberality, but with a feeling of thankfulness that such invitations are so rare; kings and kaisers will welcome the privacy of their own palaces; the Egyptian State officials will breathe freely once more when all the troublesome foreigners have disappeared, and possible bow strings no longer menace their necks; railway employees will slumber undisturbed by visions of countless special trains and desperate crowds of exacting barbarian; and last, though not least, the Khedive himself will be intensely gratified to find that, on the whole, everything has turned out so well, and that he is now at liberty to repose after a round of anxious dissipation which would have tried the temper of any man, but which to an Oriental prince must have been especially irksome.

 - - -continues - --